Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü supports anonymous functions with context capturing.
 Such functions are named lambdas.
-They are useful together with usage of functions/algorithms accepting a function-like object.
+They are useful in combination with functions/algorithms accepting a function-like object.
 It's much easier to pass a lambda, rather than creating a separate class with overloaded `()` operator for only single use.